Sharlene Khan, I Make Art, 2011–2020

 I Make Art restages John Baldessari’s I am Making Art (1971) following his 1970 Class Assignments (Optional) to ‘Imitate Baldessari in Actions and Speech.
 Video’.
 Spoofing the ephemerality and spontaneity of this 1970s video artwork not only acknowledges its iconic status, but – like all works in the Western art canon – reiterates its hegemonic status against which later works are compared, contrasted, evaluated.
-Baldessari’s gestural playfulness, copied, repeated and appropriated by a South African woman artist, forty-one years later in a declarative visual statement of I Make Contemporary Art (2011), becomes a strained signifier of accumulated otherness in its repetitious shorthand indexing of Western art categorizations: I Make African Art, I Make Contemporary Arab Art, I Make Craft, I Make Feminist Art, I Make Performance Art, I Make Digital Art, I Make Protest Art, I Make Interdisciplinary Art, I Make Deconstructive Art.
+Baldessari’s gestural playfulness, copied, repeated and appropriated by a South African woman artist, becomes a strained signifier of accumulated otherness in its repetitious shorthand indexing of Western art categorisations: I Make African Art, I Make Contemporary Arab Art, I Make Craft, I Make Feminist Art, I Make Performance Art, I Make Digital Art, I Make Protest Art, I Make Interdisciplinary Art, I Make Deconstructive Art.

 with thanks to Fouad Asfour